rootCircle/Zoom-AutoRecorder/README.md

 - Since recording through Linux is through Software Encoding, users may notice high CPU usage of OBS Studio.
 To fix it user may follow steps given in comments of main.py file.

 ### Build an executable
-You can build your own executable by using pyinstaller or any other compiler that you like
+You can build your own executable by using pyinstaller, nuitka or any other [compiler](https://pyoxidizer.readthedocs.io/en/stable/pyoxidizer_comparisons.html) that you like
 - UNIX based Systems(Linux,MacOS etc)
 ```markdown
 pyinstaller --noconsole --windowed --add-data "data:data" -i"data/icon.ico" --collect-submodules PIL main.py